-Halfway into October’s three-hour Board of Education meeting–when Vice-Chair Thuy Tran, conducting the meeting in Chair Ed Grassel’s absence announced before a break two of the three people who filled out comment cards to speak during the Citizen Comment portion would not be allowed because they are not district residents–things got testy.
+Halfway into October's three-hour Board of Education meeting, when Vice-Chair Thuy Tran, who was conducting the meeting in Chair Ed Grassel's absence, announced just before a break that two of three people who filled out comment cards would not be allowed to speak because they are not district residents, things got testy.

-During the break, it was agreed district employee Richard Doyle–also Oregon School Employees Association’s chapter president who has a regular slot on the agenda–would read statements of Colleen Van Houten, a district bus driver and educational assistant with 15-years service at Parkrose and OSEA president Tim Stoelb into the record.
+During the break, it was agreed district employee Richard Doyle-Oregon School Employees Association's chapter president-who has a regular speaking slot on the agenda, would read the statements of Colleen Van Houten, a district bus driver and educational assistant with 15 years at Parkrose, and OSEA president Tim Stoelb into the record.

 The OSEA has supported its Parkrose chapter with pro-driver signs festooning street corners and yards all over Parkrose, and has scheduled drivers to speak to community groups about why privatization is a bad idea.

-In an at times emotional telephone interview Van Houten–also drivers’ spokesperson–said drivers grasp the chronic underfunding of schools paradigm but think it is a bad idea to shed millions of dollars Parkrose has invested in its transportation system and in its highly trained, drug-tested professional drivers for a corporation–one possibly foreign owned–where profits are the number one priority.
+During a telephone interview before the October BOE meeting Van Houten, also drivers' spokesperson, said drivers grasp the chronic underfunding of schools paradigm.
+Van Houten, with 15 years' service in Parkrose, was emotional.
+She said fellow drivers understand why the district is looking at cutting its transportation department, but think it is a bad idea to shed the millions of dollars the district has invested over the years in its system and its highly trained, drug-tested professional bus drivers for a corporation-possibly foreign owned-where profits are the number one priority.

 Or, they're saying goodbye.

 MEMO Advertising | MEMO Archives | MEMO Web Neighbors | MEMO Staff | Home